 Each Wednesday we join with several other local churches (Trinity Episcopal, Grace Lutheran, St. Paul Lutheran, First Congregational UCC, First United Methodist, and the Catholic community) for supper at 6 PM and worship at 7 PM.
 Each church takes a turn at hosting the event, supplying the meal, preparing the bulletin, and providing the pastor.

 During Holy Week, we gather at Trinity Episcopal on Maundy Thursday for the soup and bread supper and worship.

 An ecumenical Tre Ore service is held on Good Friday between noon and 3 PM.

 In July, we join with the same Protestant congregations to offer a week-long Vacation Bible School for children ages 5-12.

 Listening system is available.

 Let us not become weary in doing good,

 We will reap a good harvest if we do not give up. --Galatians 6:9

 During the year, the congregation also enjoys several special worship services or other events, including our Kirkin' o' the Tartan followed by a special Scottish tea, a planned potluck Thanksgiving dinner, Christmas Eve worship, our annual strawberry social, and a Red Letter Day during the summer.

-Bible study has begun again!
+The Bible study group is meeting at 3 PM on Thursdays.
 Contact Sue Asher at email@example.com for more information.
 Her phone number can be found in the church directory.